dhiaabdelli12/ml-experiments-boilerplate/README.md

 # ML workflow workshop
-In this workshop, we will work on improving our machine learning workflow by creating a small framework to to build our pipeline for EDA, data processing, modeling, evaluation and logging.
+In this workshop, we will work on improving our machine learning workflow by creating a small framework to build our pipeline for EDA, data processing, modeling, evaluation and logging.
 You could this as a boilerplate for hackathons, ML projects/experiments or running quick prorotypes for a proof of concept.

 # Setup
 In this workshop.
 You will prepare your own setup by: